gianniskok/Dapp-BnB/README.md

   - [x] exchange tokens for ethers
   - [x] Renting the apartment for certain days , canceling the reservation and being available for days outside of the range of current renting
   - [ ] erc721 token for ownership and renting rights
+  - [ ] create table so user can see rented dates of the apartment